appacademy/unified-setup/apple-silicon-mac-addendum.md

 called Rosetta 2 that will translate x86 instuctions into ARM instructions, and this is mostly transparent, although the software does run with about 70% of the performance of software compiled directly for ARM.
-So when possible we should try to use ARM native software as it will run faster.
+So when possible we should try to use ARM native software as it will run faster, but right now, we will be force to use Rosetta 2 for most of our tools.

 > Note this document will change often.
 As new software gets updated for Apple
-> Silicon this document will be ever evolving.
+> Silicon this document will be ever-evolving.

 ## Universal Apps